A Survey on Speech Deepfake Detection: Datasets and evaluation metrics for speech Deepfake detection

+\textbf{FMFCC-A}\cite{zhang2021fmfcc} FMFCC-A is a publicly available Mandarin speech Deepfake dataset.
+Half of the evaluation dataset is randomly selected to process a compression-decompression operation or add Gaussian noise to enhance its diversity.

-\textbf{WaveFake}\cite{frank2021wavefake} WaveFake is a spoofed audio dataset, generated by six different GAN-based TTS algorithms across two languages, English and Japanese.
+\textbf{WaveFake}\cite{frank2021wavefake} WaveFake is a speech Deepfake dataset, generated by six different GAN-based TTS algorithms across two languages, English and Japanese.
 There is no additive noise in this dataset and it only contains two speakers.

+\textbf{ADD2022-LF}\cite{yi2022add} The low-quality (LF) track of the ADD2022 challenge focuses on utterances with various real-world noises and background music effects.
+However, this dataset is inaccessible online.

-\textbf{In-the-Wild (ITW)}\cite{muller2022does} ITW is a dataset of audio Deepfakes with corresponding bona fide audio for English-speaking celebrities and politicians.
-Both bona fide and spoofed audio samples are collected from publicly available sources such as social networks and video streaming platforms, potentially containing background noises.
-This dataset is intended to evaluate the generalizability of detection models, including cross-dataset evaluation.
+\textbf{In-the-Wild (ITW)}\cite{muller22_interspeech} ITW is a dataset of speech Deepfakes with corresponding bona fide speech for English-speaking celebrities and politicians.
+Both bona fide and Deepfake speech samples are collected from publicly available sources such as social networks and video streaming platforms, potentially containing background noises.
+There is no information on accent variation provided.
+This dataset is designed to assess the generalizability of detection models, including their performance across different datasets.

+\textbf{Latin-American Voice Anti-spoofing}\cite{tamayo2022voice} The dataset utilizes TTS and VC algorithms to generate Deepfake speeches with five different accents of Latin-American Spanish.

-\textbf{TIMIT-TTS}\cite{salvi2023timit} TIMIT-TTS is a synthetic speech dataset containing 12 SOTA TTS algorithms.
-All selected TTS algorithms are spectrogram generators, which keep the differences between the generated speech primarily attributable to the vocoders.
-Various post-processing techniques, including adding Gaussian noises, applying MP3 codecs and adding reverberation compression, are applied to reduce the audio quality and hide some artifacts.
+\textbf{TIMIT-TTS}\cite{salvi2023timit} TIMIT-TTS is a synthetic speech dataset generated by 12 TTS algorithms.
+Various post-processing techniques, including adding Gaussian noises, applying MP3 codecs and adding reverberation compression, are applied to reduce the speech quality and hide some artifacts.

-\textbf{FMFCC-A}\cite{zhang2021fmfcc} FMFCC-A is a publicly available Mandarin audio spoofed dataset generated by both TTS and VC algorithms.
-The entire dataset is partitioned into the training, development and evaluation sets, with the evaluation set featuring speech synthesis algorithms unseen by the training set.
-Also, half of the evaluation dataset is randomly selected to process a compression-decompression operation or add Gaussian noise to enhance its diversity.

-\textbf{Chinese Fake Audio Detection (CFAD)}\cite{ma2022fad} CFAD is another publicly available Mandarin audio spoofed dataset consisting of twelve different spoofing algorithms including both TTS and VC types.
-This dataset offers two notable advantages over the FMFCC-A dataset.
-Firstly, bona fide data in CFAD is sourced from six different domains to prevent bias, whereas FMFCC-A collects from a single source.
-Secondly, CFAD provides detailed labelling, including information on the spoofed type, real data source, noise type, signal-to-noise ratio, and media codec types.

-\textbf{ADD2022-LF} \cite{yi2022add} The low-quality (LF) track of the ADD2022 challenge focuses on utterances with various real-world noises and background music effects.
-This dataset is inaccessible online.

-\textbf{Latin-American Voice Anti-spoofing} \cite{tamayo2022voice} The dataset utilizes TTS and VC algorithms to generate spoofed speeches with five different accents of Latin-American Spanish.